 Welcome to OI’s complete guide to annual passes at Universal Orlando.
-Though not anywhere near as convoluted as purchasing year-round tickets for Walt Disney World Resort, Universal’s annual offerings have gotten steadily more complicated over the past several years, as Universal Orlando Resort has added more and more to its lineup of attractions – most especially the Volcano Bay water theme park, which has doubled the number of annual pass options that are out there.
+Though not anywhere near as convoluted as purchasing year-round tickets for Walt Disney World Resort, Universal’s annual offerings have gotten steadily more complicated over the past several years, as Universal Orlando Resort has added more and more to its lineup of attractions – most especially the Volcano Bay water theme park, which single-handedly doubled the number of annual pass options that were out there.

 Let’s just walk through this process bit by bit and take everything one step at a time, yes?
 By the end of our discussion, you’ll be fully equipped to make the best decision between all eight AP permutations for you, your family, and your vacation budget.

-The different annual pass tiers
+What are the different annual pass tiers?

 Before we can get into which option might be the best for you, we’ll first need to go over what all those options are in the first place.